luHub/dev-os/README.md

 ### Hardware

-After checking some [sources](https://www.youtube.com/watch?v=RAaB-jC85dg).
-Going directly to a hardware eye inspection might damage some parts, due to the assembly of the tablet, and me.
+After checking [Cracking Open](https://www.youtube.com/watch?v=RAaB-jC85dg).
+An eye hardware eye inspection might damage some parts, due to the assembly of the tablet, and me.

 #### Attempt 1: